 School of Nursing Professor Mary Lou de Leon Siantz devotes her life and research to improving women’s health.
 Her current research focuses on the well-being of Hispanic immigrant adolescents and identifying what education will inform better outcomes and produce healthy people.

-Meet the educator bringing experience in prelicensure programs and dedication to health equity to the proposed Master's Entry Program in Nursing.
+Meet the educator bringing experience in prelicensure programs and dedication to health equity.

 As members of the baby boom generation get older and reach retirement age, they present increasing concerns for the quality and value of nursing-home care.
 As this "silver tsunami" swells, industry and policy leaders search for ways to improve the effectiveness and efficiencies of long-term care services.
 Elena Siegel, an assistant professor at the Betty Irene Moore School of Nursing at UC Davis, investigates critical skill sets needed by nursing-home management teams to influence policy, improve care and reduce costs.